 - Limited Liability Company (LLC): An LLC is a popular choice among new Bothell business owners.
 It has fewer maintenance requirements than a corporation.
 It is also a separate legal entity from the owner, meaning you are not personally responsible for the conduct and debts of the company.

 Additionally, for single-member - or one owner LLCs - the IRS does not require the business itself to pay taxes because they consider it a disregarded entity.
 However, if you are the sole owner of an LLC, you must report business profits or losses on your individual income tax return.

 Like an LLC, a company is an independent legal entity from the proprietor(s).
 You are not directly in charge of the responsibilities as well as financial debts of business.
 There are 2 types of companies: S-Corporations (S-Corp) as well as C-Corporations (C-Corp).
 Both choices require formalities such as posts of consolidation, corporate laws, as well as supervisor as well as investor meetings.

 The main differences between the two corporations are taxes and ownership.
 Note that your business will be taxed as C-Corp unless you elect to be taxed as an S-Corp.

 - Taxes: C-Corp profits are taxed twice, a tax principal known as ‘double taxation.’
 Taxes are paid once by the business entity and once by the shareholders.

-For instance, if your Bothell company makes $100,000, business pays taxes on that earnings.
-The continuing to be funds are distributed to you and various other shareholders.
+For instance, if your Bothell organization makes $100,000, business pays tax obligations on that earnings.
+The continuing to be funds are distributed to you as well as various other investors.
 You then pay personal government and/or state income tax obligation on your dividend.